tkw1536/ggman/README.md

 This is achieved by using the 'for' keyword along with a pattern.
 For example, `ggman --for 'github.com/*/example' ls` will list all repositories from `github.com` that are named `example`.

-Examples for supported patterns can be found in this table:
+Examples for simple supported patterns can be found in this table:

 | Pattern            | Examples                                                            |
 | ------------------ | ------------------------------------------------------------------- |